Giant banjo frog: Distribution

-The Giant Banjo Frog is endemic to Australia and inhabits the arid region of central New South Wales and northern Victoria.
+The giant banjo frog is endemic to Australia and inhabits the arid region of central New South Wales and northern Victoria.
 It is largely restricted to Murray-Darling Basin and the floodplains of the Murray River.
-The area of occurrence of the Giant Banjo Frog covers an area of approximately 214,800 km^{2} (see Distribution map).
+The area of occurrence of the Giant Banjo Frog covers an area of approximately 214800 km2 (see Distribution map).

 Population

-The Giant Banjo frog has a large and stable population with a conservation status of least concern.
+The giant banjo frog has a large and stable population with a conservation status of least concern.
 However, their habitat is threatened by habitat loss due to hydrological modifications of the Murray-Darling Basin which significantly disrupts inland floodplain frog communities.

-Despite a general negative impact of introduced species on inland frog communities, the presence of Common Carp (Cyprinus carpio) was shown to have a positive effect on the abundance of the Giant Banjo Frog, this could be due to indirect effects of Common Carp on the survival of predators to the tadpoles of the Giant Banjo Frog.
+Despite a general negative impact of introduced species on inland frog communities, the presence of common carp (Cyprinus carpio) was shown to have a positive effect on the abundance of the giant banjo frog, this could be due to indirect effects of carp on the survival of predators to the tadpoles of the giant banjo frog.